C-Achard/bioimage-informatics-BIO410-project/docs/plugin_usage.md

 ### Expected output

+!!! warning
+    The results will be overwritten if you run the plugin multiple times with the same image.

 The results will be structured as follows, assuming the `DATA/` folder is provided as input :
 ```
 DATA